cjledbetter/sicp/README.md

     1. notes
     2. code snippets
     3. embedded video links
-    4. other errata pertaining to SIPC
+    4. other errata pertaining to SICP

 ### _Organization Principles_
 Each section (20) contains the SICP video download along with